 Perfectionism is closely tied to fearing failure and causes a lot of putting off.
 People who want everything to be perfect set very high goals.
 This makes tasks seem too hard.

 They start to put things off because they’re scared of not doing well.
 This makes them use self-destructive behaviors to save their self-esteem.
 Instead of facing tasks, they delay them, which makes them feel worse and keeps them from getting things done.
+Practicing self compassion is important in overcoming perfectionism and procrastination, as being kind to oneself can help break the cycle of avoidance and support healthier habits.

 The Connection Between Trauma and Procrastination